c4ei/cex2/README.md

 ## Features
 List the ready features here:
-- User can connect to exchange via wallet and deposit / withdraw ETH or ESKO token
+- User can connect to exchange via wallet and deposit / withdraw ETH or CEIK token
 - User can create / cancell and fill orders
-- User can buy / sell ETH or ESKO tokens
+- User can buy / sell ETH or CEIK tokens
 - User can check all trade history of the exchange
-- User can see ETH / ESKO price action in integrated chart
+- User can see ETH / CEIK price action in integrated chart

 ## Screenshots
 ![Example screenshot](./helpers/Screenshot.png)